Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/templates.md

 jsonpath "$.index" == 458
 ```

-resulting in a comparaison between the [JSONPath] expression and an integer value.
+resulting in a comparison between the [JSONPath] expression and an integer value.

 So if you want to use typed values (in asserts for instances), you can use {% raw %}`{{my_var}}`{% endraw %}.
 If you're interested in the string representation of a variable, you can surround the variable with double quotes
 , as in {% raw %}`"{{my_var}}"`{% endraw %}.

 > When there is no possible ambiguities, like using a variable in an url, or
 > in a header, you can omit the double quotes.
 The value will always be rendered
 > as a string.

-## Injecting Variables {#injecting-variables}
+## Injecting Variables

 Variables can also be injected in a Hurl file:

 - by using [`--variable` option]
 - by using [`--variables-file` option]
-- by defining environnement variables, for instance `HURL_foo=bar`
+- by defining environment variables, for instance `HURL_foo=bar`

 Lets' see how to inject variables, given this `test.hurl`: